Anubhav2321/Campus-365/README.md

 # Campus-365
-College management system with MySQL tables
+This is a collage management system group project.